 Foley, G. Keynote Speaker ‘Black Power, Land Rights and Academic History’ Symposium: The 2007 Declaration on Indigenous Peoples’ Rights: Where too from here?
 University of South Australia, 9 December 2010.

 Foley, G. Oodgeroo Noonuccal Annual Lecture, Queensland University of Technology, Brisbane 30 September 2009.

 Foley, G. ‘By 2075 the Aboriginal Genocide will be complete’ Festival of Dangerous Ideas, Sydney Opera House, Sydney, October 2009.

 Foley, G. ‘On the Aboriginal Arts Board’ Paper presented at the Australian Institute of Aboriginal and Torres Strait Islander Studies Conference, ANU Canberra 2008.

-Dr Foley coordinates the unit Indigenous Australia Knowing.
+Dr Foley teaches and coordinates the unit Aboriginal History and Political Movements.
 He is also available for research supervision.

 Foley, G. with Howell E. Victoria University Central Research Grant.
 ‘ASIO surveillance of Black Power activists 1968-1976.’
 2014.
 Totalling $26,780.

 Foley, G. with Ilbijerri Theatre Company and Malthouse Theatre.
 Australia Council for the Arts.
 Creative development phase of a theatre production on ASIO surveillance of Black Power activists.
 2013, 2014.
 Totalling $30,000.

 Foley, G. with Howell E. Australian Communities Foundation for the publication of Barrie Dexter’s two volume historical monograph Pandora’s Box: The Council for Aboriginal Affairs 1967-1976.
 2012, 2013.
 Totalling $15,000.